gazebosim/docs/garden/comparison.md

 ## Rendering

-In Ignition Rendering, render engines are integrated as plugins, so any engine can be integrated without changing the core source code.
+In Gazebo Rendering, render engines are integrated as plugins, so any engine can be integrated without changing the core source code.

 Feature | Gazebo-classic | Gazebo Sim